nathants/posts/004_discovering_a_baseline_for_data_processing_performance/readme.md

 sys     0m0.159s
 ```

-decently faster. we may need to look at compiled languages for a reasonable baseline.
+faster. we may need to look at compiled languages for a reasonable baseline.

 let's optimize by avoiding allocations and doing as little work as possible. we'll pull rows off a buffered reader, setup columns as offsets into that buffer, and access columns by slicing the row data.